r-lib/covr/README.md

 # Installation #
 ## Coveralls.io ##
-If you are already using [Travis-CI](https://travis-ci.org) and [testthat](https://github.com/hadley/testthat) simply add the following lines to your `.travis.yml`.
+If you are already using [Travis-CI](https://travis-ci.org) simply add the following lines to your `.travis.yml`.

 ```yml